BertGoens/basketapp-webserver/README.md

 ## Why Nginx

-Nginx has some advantageous features
+EngineX (nginx) has some advantageous features
 - Easy to install
 - Easy to configure
 - Extremely fast at serving static files